Sanmith27/LIC-Experiments/README.md

   2. The voltage transfer characteristics (VTC) helped in selecting the correct operating voltage (0.8V) for saturation.
   3. Impact of Width Adjustments:

      1. M2 has a stronger influence on Id, meaning its width significantly affects the output current.
+Increase in width increases Id drastically and vice-versa.
      2. M1 has a smaller influence, meaning changes in its width result in only minor variations in Id.
+Increase in qidth increases Id by small amounts and vice-versa.
   5. The design meets the expected performance criteria and follows theoretical predictions, demonstrating its feasibility in practical applications.